alexkarezin/jabref-wiki/Minutes.md

 - [ ] [Issues targeted for next release](https://github.com/JabRef/jabref/milestones/v3.3)
 - [ ] [Everything tagged with devcall](https://github.com/JabRef/jabref/labels/devcall)
 - [ ] [PR status](https://github.com/JabRef/jabref/pulls)?
-- [ ] non-code contributions: jstyle files, layout-files abbreviations
-  - current state: basic files available in JabRef distri, further files can be copied from [htdocs](https://github.com/JabRef/htdocs/tree/master/jstyles) (jstyle files) or from https://github.com/JabRef/reference-abbreviations
-  - Olly: A) include all these things directly in JabRef, B) maintain ALL in a separate repository and integrate that during the build
 - [ ] [#496](https://github.com/JabRef/jabref/issues/496): Should the possibility to define more than one file-directory be added?

 ## Ongoing Discussions